 You will stay in a local hotel, within easy walking distance of the village centre with options for evening dining.
-Lochmaddy itself boasts several unusual attractions including a camera obscura and the impressive Taigh Chearsabhagh arts centre and museum.
+Lochmaddy itself boasts several unusual attractions including a camera obscura and the impressive Taigh Chearsabhagh Arts Centre & Museum.

 We will arrange a local driver to bring you to some of the highlights of these islands, from long sandy beaches to traditional black houses.
 Birdwatchers will not want to miss the RSPB Balranald nature reserve on the west coast – home to thousands of coastal waders and divers.
 Again, this is a private tour so can be tailored to your interests.

-Your centrally-located hotel in Tarbert means you have the amenities on your doorstep to peruse as you wish tomorrrow.
+Your centrally located hotel in Tarbert means you have the amenities on your doorstep to peruse as you wish tomorrow.

-Whether you wish to visit the Harris Distillery, learn about Harris Tweed or simply while away your time with a refreshment in the local beer garden., the choice is yours.
-Or should you wish to venture a little further afield, let us know and we can pre-book a taxi for you.
+Whether you wish to visit the Harris Distillery, learn about Harris Tweed or simply while away your time with a refreshment in the local beer garden, the choice is yours.
+Should you wish to venture a little further afield, let us know and we can pre-book a taxi for you.

 Leave Tarbert behind as you’re collected at your accommodation by our local driver-guide and taken on a terrific day out in Harris and Lewis.
 Perhaps you’ll take the ‘Golden Road’ (so-called due to the expense its creation incurred!) then head for the legendary and quite breath-taking beaches at Luskentyre and Seilebost.
 You’ll have opportunity to stretch your legs while learning about the reality of island life in the Outer Hebrides.